rocdrigocls/cvp-utils/README.md

 ## Screenshots

-Here is an example of a CVP application whicho contains some logs (809 MB)
+Here is an example of a CVP application which contains some logs (809 MB)

 ![alt text](images/Example-beforeExecution.png "Before execution")

+Here is an example of the script execution

 ![alt text](images/Example-execution.png "During execution")